Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 - Discretionary grounds (Grounds 9 to 18).
 Even if you prove the ground, the court only grants possession if it considers it 'reasonable'.
 The judge weighs the tenant's conduct, their personal circumstances, the effect on dependents, and the landlord's position.

-Reasonableness is where discretionary claims are won and lost.
+According to county court guidance to judges, reasonableness is where discretionary claims are won and lost.
 A judge can refuse a possession order on a discretionary ground even if the tenant is plainly in breach, or they can grant it 'suspended' on terms — for example, that the tenant pays off arrears at £50 a week.

 The table below summarises every ground.
 The detailed notes follow.